 Hypoglycemia is the most commonly observed adverse reaction in patients using insulin and insulin-containing products, including Xultophy 100/3.6.
 The number of reported hypoglycemia episodes depends on the definition of hypoglycemia used, insulin dose, intensity of glucose control, background therapies, and other intrinsic and extrinsic patient factors.

 For these reasons, comparing rates of hypoglycemia in clinical trials for Xultophy 100/3.6 with the incidence of hypoglycemia for other products may be misleading and also, may not be representative of hypoglycemia rates that will occur in clinical practice.

-In the phase 3 clinical program, events of severe hypoglycemia were defined as an episode requiring assistance of another person to actively administer carbohydrate, glucagon, or other resuscitative actions (Table 4).
-Hypoglycemia episodes with a glucose level below 54 mg/dL associated with or without symptoms is shown in Table 4.
+In the phase 3 clinical program, events of severe hypoglycemia were defined as an episode requiring the assistance of another person to actively administer carbohydrates glucagon, or other resuscitative actions (Table 4).
+Hypoglycemia episodes with a glucose level below 54 mg/dL associated with or without symptoms are shown in Table 4.
 No clinically important differences in risk of severe hypoglycemia between Xultophy 100/3.6 and comparators were observed in clinical trials.